 - In a small bowl, mix the cornstarch in water until it dissolves.

 - In a large sauce pan, add all of the filling ingredients including the cornstarch/water mixture.
 Place over medium heat and bring to a slight bowl/simmer.
 Simmer until thickened and syrupy, about 5 minutes.
 It's done when the sauce coats the back of a spoon.

-- Pour the blackberry filling into the pan and top with crust mixture.
+- Pour the blackberry filling into the greased 9x13 pan and top with crust mixture.
 Sprinkle 4 tablespoons of brown sugar on top.
 Bake for 20 minutes until crust is golden brown.
 Let cool and serve with vanilla ice cream or whipped cream.

 Source: Stuck on Sweet, Cobbler Crust: Food Network, Filling Recipe: Stuck on Sweet